IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 - Phantom images in the phase encoding direction.
 These are due to the fact that the odd and even lines in k-space are acquired with opposite polarity.
 Certain acquisition techniques can help to reduce the extent of these effects.

 We propose a list of criteria that may lead to the exclusion of an functional image.
-This list may need to be adjusted according to the study criteria and the planned analyses (specif ROI...).
+This list may need to be adjusted according to the study criteria and the planned analyses (specific ROI...).

 Some criteria are based on the images available in the MRIQC report (mean signal, standard deviation map, alignment in MNI, carpet plot, etc.).
 Other criteria can be used by simply viewing the image in a viewer.